-The German-Dutch Energy Partnership (GDEP) is an impact-oriented global sector initiative between the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Directorate-General for International Cooperation of the Dutch Ministry of Foreign Affairs (DGIS) and, as such, a good example of successful donor harmonisation.
-With this programme Germany and the Netherlands have taken a leading role in promoting the decentralised supply of renewable energies to households and small-scale businesses.
+The German-Dutch-Norwegian Partnership is an impactoriented global sector initiative between the German Federal Ministry for Economic Cooperation and Development (BMZ), the Directorate-General for International Cooperation of the Dutch Ministry of Foreign Affairs (DGIS) and the Norwegian Ministry of Foreign Affairs (MFA) and, as such a good example for successful donor harmonisation.
+With this programme Germany, the Netherlands and Norway have taken a leading role in promoting the decentralised supply of renewable energies to households and small-scale businesses.
 The Partnership cooperates with several partner countries in Africa, Latin America and Asia and is open for additional donors to join.

-The implementation of the GDEP's Energising Development (EnDev) programme started in 2005.
+The implementation of the Energising Development (En-Dev) programme started in 2005.
 It had the initial objective of providing sustainable access to modern energy services to 3.1 million people in developing countries.
-The programme has been scaled up recently; the second phase of the program started early 2010: in total 138 million euros have now been allocated to support access to energy for the poor.
+The programme has been scaled up; the second phase of the program started early 2010: in total 138 million euros have now been allocated to support access to energy for the poor.
 The target for the second phase is to provide an additional 3 million people with access to sustainable energy services by 2012.

 The objectives of the programme have been surpassed so far.
-By June 2010 more than 6.4 million people have been provided either with electricity or improved cooking technologies in households.
-In addition 1.5 million people are benefitting from sustainable access to modern energy services in social infrastructure institutions and small enterprises.
+By June 2011 about 8 million people have been provided either with electricity or improved cooking technologies in households.
+In addition more than 30,000 social infrastructure institutions and small enterprises are benefitting from sustainable access to modern energy services.